 WHAT DID UNCLE JOHN TELL HIS CLOSE SISTER?

 The bottom line?
-Smithson said John Wagner simply couldn’t handled the politics and pressure of the position.
+Smithson said John Wagner simply couldn’t cope with the politics and pressure of the position.

 “It was just more than he could handle,” Smithson said.

-“He said it just made him so nervous he couldn’t stand people coming at him from all different directions,” Smithson said her grandmother said.
-“It was his salvation to move to Sullivan County.
+“He said it just made him so nervous he couldn’t stand people coming at him from all different directions,” Smithson said her grandmother had related.
+“It was his salvation to move to Sullivan County.”
 She thinks he may have gone back to his alma mater of Lincoln Memorial University to get an advanced degree between his time as a superintendent in Hawkins and first principalship in Sullivan.

-Smithson said that my great uncle likely won because he was a popular principal at Surgoinsville High School, near where he lived, and that he had family (including that of my grandfather and his brother, Charles Wagner) in and around Surgoinsville as well as others in and around Church Hill since he grew up in Goshen Valley, just south of Church Hill across the Holston River.
+Smithson said that my great-uncle likely was elected because he was a popular principal at Surgoinsville High School, near where he lived, and that he had family (including that of my grandfather and his brother, Charles Wagner) in and around Surgoinsville as well as others in and around Church Hill, since he grew up in Goshen Valley, just south of Church Hill across the Holston River.

 TIME FOR A POP QUIZ ON A QUIZ SHOW

-“He was some kind of celebrity,” said Arwood, who began his career as a principal in Sullivan County when my uncle already was a principal.
+“He was some kind of celebrity,” said Arwood, who began his career as a principal in Sullivan County when my great-uncle already was a principal.